chipsalliance/riscv-dv/README.md

 ### Use the generated test in your RTL and ISS simulation

-You need to use RISC-V gcc/llvm compiler to compile the assembly tests to ELF file and feed into your TB.
+You need to use the RISC-V gcc/llvm compiler to compile the assembly tests to an ELF file and feed into your TB.
 We currently don't provide a reference TB for the co-simulation as it could be quite different based on the processor and ISS implementation.
-A reference script "iss_sim" is provided to compile the program with RISC-V gcc compiler and simulate with spike.
+A reference script "iss_sim" is provided to compile the program with the RISC-V gcc compiler and simulate with spike.
 ```
 ./run -test all; ./iss_sim
 ```